 With its rich history, stately mansions, moss-draped oaks, nostalgic country squares and scenic parks, Savannah is a top vacation destination for people of all ages.
 Whether you’re looking for a romantic getaway, a fun-family adventure or just a quick weekend escape, Savannah’s got something for everyone.
 Here’s a quick guide to help you plan your trip.

 Savannah, a southern coastal gem, is known for its striking natural beauty and its numerous breathtaking sights.
 Rich history, towering moss-draped oaks and stately Georgian mansions are the reason that the city is a favorite among vacationers—and the ideal subject for photographs.
-If you’re one who enjoys taking pics to share on social media or as a keepsake of your vacation, read on to discover the most scenic views Savannah has to offer!
+If you’re one who enjoys taking scenic pictures to share on social media or as a keepsake of your vacation, read on to discover the most scenic views in Savannah and some of the best places to take great pictures of Savannah!

 Located just 18 miles east of the Hostess City of the South, Tybee Island is colloquially known as Savannah Beach, which was its former name.
 This amazing tourist destination offers something for every visitor.
 Boasting a rich history and natural beauty, Tybee Island also features a variety of exciting outdoor recreational activities for individuals and families.
 The following is a list of the top 10 things you can do on Tybee Island.